Darwin Island & Wolf Island

 Population: zero (uninhabited)

-Darwin island is of course named in honor of famous British botanist Charles Darwin, whose visit helped put the Galapagos Islands onto the map.
+Darwin Island is of course named in honor of famous British botanist Charles Darwin, whose visit helped put the Galapagos Islands onto the map.
 The original English island name comes from another English naturalist, Lord Culpepper.

-About Wolf Island
+About Wolf Island Galapagos

 English Name: Wenman

-Total Area:1.1 sq miles
+Total Area: 1.1 sq miles

 Population: zero (uninhabited)